Confinement performance predictions for a high field axisymmetric tandem mirror: Identification of an optimized end plug with tandem mirror POPCONs

+was obtained or the central cell vacuum mirror ratio reached 8 (this limit was imposed in the interest of simplifying control of central cell interchange driven by trapped particle modes based on the results in \citep{Gerver1989}).
+Average end plug density was varied until ignited operating points appeared.
+However, for illustrative purposes the POPCONs in this section all have the same density.

-The results of the POPCON analysis described here are shown in Figure~\ref{fig:popcons_ini} for the parameters defined in Table~\ref{tbl:popcon_scoping_plug}.
+The results of the POPCON analysis described here are shown in Figure~\ref{fig:popcons_ini}.
 POPCON analysis indicates that, for what will be shown later on are fairly reasonable end plug parameters, it is possible to create a classical tandem mirror with an ignited central cell.
-Large ignition regions are present in all cases when the plasma radius at the mirror throat is larger than 0.15 m.
-These results indicate that a tandem mirror pilot plant designed with these principles should easily be able to satisfy the NASEM fusion pilot plant requirements at lengths under 100 m.
+Ignition regions are present in all cases when the plasma radius at the mirror throat is larger than 0.15 m.
+These results indicate that a tandem mirror pilot plant designed with these principles should be able to satisfy the NASEM fusion pilot plant requirements at lengths under 100 m.
 Using simplified equation for the net electric power: